logo

 Understanding the Psychology of Attachment

 This story brings to light the psychological concept of attachment.
 A child's bond with a pet, like a pony, can be similar to the attachment between caregiver and child (Ainsworth, 1973).
-This attachment offers a child a sense of security and affection, and disruption of this bond can lead to emotional distress (Bowlby, 1977).
+This attachment offers a child a sense of security and affection, and the disruption of this bond can lead to emotional distress (Bowlby, 1977).
 Therefore, the decision to give a beloved pet away, even for a beneficial cause, can be emotionally challenging, particularly for children.

 The zoo noted that providing predators with fur, bones, and whole carcasses is essential for their physical health and natural instincts.

-They added, "Therefore, it makes sense to allow animals that need to be euthanised for various reasons to be of use in this way.
+They added, "Therefore, it makes sense to allow animals that need to be euthanized for various reasons to be of use in this way.
 In Denmark, this practice is common, and many of our guests and partners appreciate the opportunity to contribute."

 Typical donations include chickens, rabbits, guinea pigs, and horses.